icopy-site/awesome/docs/awesome/awesome-ocaml.md

   - [Oasis](http://oasis.forge.ocamlcore.org/) - A tool to integrate a configure, build and install system in your OCaml project.
 It helps to create standard entry points in your build system and allows external tools to analyse your project easily.
     - [oasis2opam](https://github.com/ocaml/oasis2opam) — Tool to convert OASIS metadata to OPAM package descriptions.
   - [obuild](https://github.com/ocaml-obuild/obuild) – Simple package build system for ocaml.
-  - [dune](https://github.com/ocaml/dune) – A composable and opinionated build system for OCaml (https://github.com/ocaml-community/awesome-ocaml/blob/master/former jbuilder)
+  - [dune](https://github.com/ocaml/dune) – A composable and opinionated build system for OCaml (former jbuilder)
   - [jenga](https://github.com/janestreet/jenga) – Monadic build system from Jane Street.
   - [ocamlbuild](http://ocaml.org/learn/tutorials/ocamlbuild/) — Build system provided with the compiler.
   - [ocaml-makefile](https://github.com/mmottl/ocaml-makefile) — Easy to use Makefile for small to medium-sized OCaml-projects.